Why PivotDesk exists

 The core idea came from an article I wrote four years ago.
 The idea hasn't changed, but the execution is far tighter now.
 What the pilot taught me:

 - An article framework wasn't enough.
-People needed a sequence: what to do first, what comes next, when to follow up, how to prepare.
+People needed a sequence: what to do first, what comes next, when to follow up, and how to prepare.

 What PivotDesk actually is